+A balance transfer fee is a fee charged for transferring a debt from a credit card or loan to a different credit card.
 More than 7 in 10 0% balance transfer credit cards charge a balance transfer fee, according to WalletHub data.
-The average fee is equal to about 2.71% of the amount transferred.
-And that would cost the average household over $200, if they were to transfer their nearly $8,000 in credit card debt.
+The average fee is equal to about 3% of the amount transferred, with a minimum of $5 or $10.
+A balance transfer fee of 3% would cost the average household over $270, if they were to transfer their roughly $9,000 in credit card debt.

-Needless to say, balance transfer fees are important for anyone with debt to consider.
+A balance transfer can be a great way to pay down debt with a lower interest rate, but balance transfer fees can add up.
+Needless to say, they are important for anyone with debt to consider.
 That includes the millions of Americans with credit card debt, plus people with high-cost auto loans, personal loans, private student loans, etc. You can use a balance transfer credit card to repay most types of consumer debt, after all.

 Below, you can learn more about how balance transfer fees work, how they’ve changed over time and the best ways to avoid them.

 How Balance Transfer Fees Work

 When you transfer a balance to a credit card, the new card’s issuer repays your original lender on your behalf.
 That original lender doesn’t really care where the money comes from, as long as it gets paid.
 You’re presumably getting a lower interest rate in the process.
 And the issuer of your balance transfer credit card is happy to offer that low rate because it has plenty of ways to make money on transferred debt – such as a balance transfer fee.

 Balance transfer fees are an essential element in the equation.
 They ensure that balance transfer credit card issuers make money even if you repay your full balance before a 0% intro APR gives way to a high regular interest rate.
 And if you don’t get out of debt by that time, those high regular rates will gradually erode your savings, to the card issuer’s benefit.